YukariSonz/EdgeDeepSpeech/README.md

-# NCSDeepSpeech
+# EdgeDeepSpeech
-This repo is for development for DeepSpeech on Intel Neural Compute Stick
+This repo is for development for DeepSpeech on Edge Devices (such as RPi, RPi with neural network accelerators such as Intel Neural Compute Stick, Google Coral EdgeTPU

 NOTE: This project is still on heavy development